Consider these scenarios:

 What Materials Are Used to Make Screens?

-As screens meet a variety of demands, there are multiple materials to choose from.
+As screens meet many demands, there are multiple materials from which to choose.

-Window mesh screen material type plays a big role in a screen’s performance.
+Window mesh screen material type plays a significant role in a screen’s performance.
 Some materials are designed for durability and longevity, while others strictly serve a functional purpose: allowing air circulation.

 Popular screen products used in the residential and commercial sectors include: